-----------------------------

 1/4 cup raw sunflower seeds

-1 cup canned black bean
+1 cup canned black beans, well rinsed, drained and divided

-s, well rinsed, drained and divided
+1 cup canned black beans, well rinsed, drained and divided

 2/3 to 3/4 cup rice flour